cardenasc33/receipt-processor-challenge/README.md

 3. Navigate to `Body` and select `raw` & `JSON`.

 4. Enter the JSON data of the receipt.
-NOTE:  The JSON data should include retailer name, an item name & price, purchase date, purchase time of the item, and total.
+NOTE:  The JSON data should include retailer name, an item description & price, purchase date, purchase time of the item, and total.
 (See `receipt-processor-challenge/examples/morning-receipt.json` file for structure and data examples)

 ![receipt-POST](https://github.com/user-attachments/assets/6c9c37c3-680a-4bd6-9a77-64edf59080ac)